 An assessment will be made against the estate of each conservatee for the cost of any investigation made by the court investigator under appropriate statutes.
 The assessment for investigations by the court investigator is set by the court.
 Absent proof of Medi-Cal benefits or unless the court orders otherwise, the assessment is due and must be paid immediately upon receipt of the investigator's report.
 The court will routinely check for the payment of assessments when any petition in a conservatorship in a conservatorship is before the court and no order will be processed until all assessments are paid unless the court grants a request to defer payment for good cause shown.
+If it is proven the conservatee receives Medi-Cal benefits and also has a Trust, an assessment will be made against the conservatee's Trust for the cost of any investigation made by the court investigator.

 (Adopted 1/1/1990; Rev. 1/1/1991; Rev. 7/1/1995; Rev. 7/1/1996; Renum.
 7/1/2001; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2013; Rev. & Renum.
+1/1/2014)